aquarapid/vitess_examples/vtcombo/README.md

 # `vtcombo`

+`vtcombo` is a stand-alone executable of Vitess that integrates the functionality of:
+  * A Vitess topo server
+  * `vtgate`
+  * `vttablet`
+  * `vtctld`
+into a single executable and running process.
+This is useful for testing and validation purposes, making test environments simpler to configure and faster to instantiate.

+## Using `vtcombo`

-An example of how to launch `vtcombo` against a local MySQL server instance.
+What follows is an example of how to launch `vtcombo` against a local MySQL server instance.
 We will cover two scenarios:
-  * Running the `vtcombo` binary directly
+  * Running the `vtcombo` binary directly (i.e. on the local OS)
   * Using a docker container to run `vtcombo`
 We assume that the MySQL server is already running locally (`127.0.0.1`) on port `3306`, the instance has been setup with the super/dba user `root` and the password `password`.
+You can adjust the scripts in this repo appropriately if your environment differs from this.

-Note that the `vtcombo` invocations presented here mainly rely on Vitess component default parameters, and you may want to customize them depending on which Vitess features you are using, and which parameters you have customized.
+Also note that the `vtcombo` invocations presented here mainly rely on Vitess component default parameters, and you may want to customize them depending on which Vitess features you are using, and which parameters you have customized.